Mary Quinn Sullivan: The Museum of Modern Art

 During the 1920s, Sullivan established friendships with art patrons Lillie Plummer Bliss and Abby Aldrich Rockefeller, and in early 1929, the three women and Arthur Bowen Davies began discussions for a new museum of modern art in New York City.
 During a luncheon with collector A. Conger Goodyear, who agreed to serve as chairman of the museum's organizing committee, the group began developing definite plans for what became the Museum of Modern Art.
 The museum opened in November 1929 in rented space at its temporary quarters in a New York City office building at 730 Fifth Avenue.
 In 1932, the museum moved into its own facility on 53rd Street.

 Mary Sullivan was one of the seven signers of the museum's charter and "worked tirelessly to assist in any way she could."
 Her husband, Cornelius Sullivan, drafted the art museum's incorporation documents and served as its legal advisor until his death in 1932.
 Mary Sullivan chaired several of the museum's committees before her resignation and retirement from the board of trustees on October 17, 1933, due to financial difficulties.
-She as made an honorary trustee for life in 1935.
+She was made an honorary trustee for life in 1935.